Quick Answer: How to Fix "Unsupported Image Type" Error

 Conclusion

-Getting an “Unsupported Image Type” or “Unsupported Image Format” error can be annoying, but it’s easy to fix.
-You can solve it by converting the image to a supported format, compressing the file size, restarting your device, or repairing the image with a tool like Repairit Photo Repair.
+Getting an "Unsupported Image Type" or "Unsupported Image Format" error can be annoying, but it's easy to fix.
+You can solve the unsupported image type error by converting the image to a supported format, compressing the file size, restarting your device, or repairing the image with a tool like Repairit Photo Repair.
 With these quick fixes, your images will upload smoothly to Google Docs and other apps.

 FAQ